visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 analysis.
 Similarly the user may limit the integration in case of run-a-way integral curve that can not be fully analyzed.

-Minimum
-    Minimum number of punctures for the analysis.

-Maximum
-    Maximum number of punctures for the analysis.

 Puncture plot type
-    The type of the puncture lot.
+    The type of the puncture plot.
 Options are:

     * Single - the analysis is based on the standard double periodic system (toroidal-poloidal periodicity)